Red knot: Stopover sites and food availability

 As one of the "longest-distance migrants in the animal kingdom," the red knot relies heavily on the same stopping sites each year along their migratory routes to refuel their bodies for completing their migrations to and from breeding sites.
-Red knots travel "in larger flocks than do most shorebirds" flying "9300 miles from south to north every [northern hemisphere] spring and repeat the trip in reverse every autumn".
-Northern hemisphere winters are spent in Tierra del Fuego South America and migration routes lead to breeding locations on islands and mainland above the Arctic circle during the short arctic summer.
-These long expeditions are broken into various segments about 1500 miles each ending at staging areas that are visited yearly.
+Red knots travel "in larger flocks than do most shorebirds" flying "9300 mi from south to north every [northern hemisphere] spring and repeat the trip in reverse every autumn".
+Northern hemisphere winters are spent in Tierra del Fuego South America and migration routes lead to breeding locations on islands and mainland above the Arctic Circle during the short arctic summer.
+These long expeditions are broken into various segments about 1500 mi each ending at staging areas that are visited yearly.
 Specifically, the Delaware Bay is the most vital migratory rest stop for the red knot, as much of their physiological demands are met by consuming the abundance of horseshoe crab eggs as their main food source during migration.
 The relationship between red knot and horseshoe crab is evolutionarily intertwined as "their arrival coincides with the annual horseshoe crab spawning in the Delaware Bay".
-Data supports the hypothesis that abundance of horseshoe crab eggs on beaches such as in the Delaware Bay drive movement and distribution of red knots, and the number of horseshoe crabs in the Delaware Bay characterize its importance/ relevance to their migration route.
+Data supports the hypothesis that abundance of horseshoe crab eggs on beaches such as in the Delaware Bay drive movement and distribution of red knots, and the number of horseshoe crabs in the Delaware Bay characterise its importance/ relevance to their migration route.
 Other stopover spots in the US include islands off the coast of Massachusetts, Virginia, South Carolina, and Georgia.
 Fewer red knots undergo overland migration routes and winter on the Gulf Coast.
 Stopover areas on this route are found in the Mississippi river drainage, Northern U.S. saline lakes, and plains in Southern Canada.